Riga City Council

 The Riga City Council consists of 60 councilors who are elected every 4 years is established on the basis of party factions.

 The work of the Riga City Council is organized by the chairman (occasionally simply called as the mayor of Riga), Deputy Mayors, the Presidium, City Executive Director, District Executive Directors, and the staff of municipal institutions and enterprises.

 The Presidium of the Riga City Council consists of the chairman of the Riga City Council and the representatives delegated by the political parties or party blocks elected to the city council.

-Recently, the council had been suspended, since in February 2020 the city council was dissolved by the national authorities due to irregularities concerning waste management.
+From February to August 2020 the council was dissolved by the national authorities due to irregularities concerning waste management.
 An interim administration of three members headed by Edvīns Balševics, State Secretary of the Ministry of Environmental Protection and Regional Development (lv), was appointed on February 25 to lead the city until snap elections were held.
 On 29 August 2020, elections were held, with the alliance between Development/For! and The Progressives winning the most seats.
-On October 2, 2020, Mārtiņš Staķis of Development/For! was elected Mayor, leading a broad coalition consisting of Development/For!, The Progressives, New Unity, the National Alliance, the Latvian Association of Regions and The Conservatives.
-On March 24, 2022, Mārtiņš Staķis left Development/For!.
-On December 13, 2022, For Latvia's Development group decided to stop supporting Mayor Mārtiņš Staķis, leaving his coalition with the support of 34 councilors in council.